agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

   time I would expect to have worthy experience with which I can try for a switch to the US.
-By then I would have an NL Citizenship and if things don't work out in the US, I can always fall back into holland and do what I do.
+By then I would have an NL Citizenship and if things don't work out in the US, I can always fall back into Holland and do what I do.

   - Chance of becoming really good in DE (80%)
   - Chance of managing an L1 or getting selected directly (60%)